Police Excessive Force Lawsuits

 The Russell Friedman Law Group, LLP provides legal guidance and representation for victims of police brutality in New York and New Jersey.
 Our civil rights lawyers are committed to helping people like you not only stand up for their rights but get the justice they deserve after being unjustly treated by law enforcement officials.

-Have you been affected by police misconduct such as excessive force?
-Contact a New York excessive force attorney at The Russell Friedman Law Group, LLP today.
+Have your civil rights been affected by misconduct such as police excessive force?
+Contact a New York excessive force attorney at The Russell Friedman Law Group, LLP by calling (855) 465-4622 today.